zbm-dev/zfsbootmenu/docs/man/zfsbootmenu.7.rst

 Options for mkinitcpio
 ======================

 The **dracut** options specified above may also be specified in a mkinitcpio configuration file when **generate-zbm** is configured to create images using **mkinitcpio**.
-However, whereas the **<executable-list>** values in the dracut configuration should be specified as a single, space-separated string; in the mkinitcpio configuration, each **<executable-list>** value must be specified as a Bash array like the standard mkinitcpio arguments.
+It is generally recommended that any **<executable-list>** values for ZFSBootMenu hook options be specified as bash arrays, which is both idiomatic for mkinitcpio configuration and more robust.

 The following additional arguments may be provided in the mkinitcpio configuration file to further control the creation of ZFSBootMenu images: